jancarloviray/til/docker/004-common-docker-commands.md

 - You only typically need 3 characters from [containerID]
 - Append --help if you want more information about the command
 - Note that Containers are not the same as Images.
 Containers are the instances.
+- If you are using boot2docker, it might cause some issues such as docker server being unresponsive.
+Restart boot2docker with `boot2docker restart` to fix issues such as DNS and etc.

 ## Commands